BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - Connects multiple wires comming from different branches
 - Cannot filter data.
 - Doesn't have any intelligence to find out the best path for data packets.

+2 types of hubs:

+1. **Active Hub** - Have their own power supply, can clean boost and relay.
+2. **Passive Hub** - Doesn't have their own power supply, colect wriring from nodes and power supply from the active hub.